JAlblas/data-engineering-zoomcamp/module-1-docker-terraform/README.md

     jupyter nbconvert --to=script upload-data.ipynb

-We then continue using argparse to make the script dynamic by enabling us to enter command line arguments through the use of docker run environmental variables.
+We then continue using argparse to make the script dynamic by enabling us to enter command line arguments when calling the script in the terminal.
 The finished code looks like this:

     #!/usr/bin/env python
     # coding: utf-8